mysociety/popit/docs/api/schemas.md

 schema](http://popoloproject.com/).
 You can also add additional fields on top of this using the admin interface or the API.

-Additionally to the current Popolo schema we have added an area object on Memberships and Posts.
+In addition to the current Popolo schemas we have added an area object on Memberships and Posts.

 ## Images